 Organizations should tailor contract requirements for procured AI systems based on levels of risk.

 Measurement modeling could further the government’s understanding of AI policymaking tools.

-Procurement standards could promote responsible use of artificial intelligence by government.
+Soft law standards can promote responsible procurement of artificial intelligence systems.

 Contracting officials and agency leaders are key to the deployment of ethical AI processes.